-St Charles Catholic Sixth form College is committed to the personal and spiritual growth of all its students based on Christian Values, academic excellence and high quality Pastoral Care.
-St Charles College welcomes students of all religious backgrounds who wish to pursue their studies in an explicitly Christian context and support the Catholic ethos of the College.
+St Charles Catholic Sixth form College is committed to the personal and spiritual growth of all its students based on Christian Values, academic excellence and high-quality

 The entry requirements for the different programme levels are made clear in the Courses section on the website.
-The entry criteria for individual courses can be viewed on the individual course pages in that section.
+The entry criteria for each course can be viewed on the individual course pages in that section.
 These entry requirements are the same for all applicants.

-The College has an inclusive admissions policy, and all applicants who successfully complete the application process, irrespective of academic ability or prior achievement, can expect to receive an offer, subject to a satisfactory school reference.
+The College has an inclusive Admissions Policy and all applicants who successfully complete the application process, irrespective of academic ability or prior achievement, can expect to obtain an offer, provided the College receives a satisfactory reference from their previous school or college.
 The College, similarly, has an inclusive curriculum offer which is designed to cater for the needs of all students at its partner schools and beyond.

 Order of Priority for Admissions:

-The governors will give priority of consideration to applications from students with specific physical or learning needs (EHCP).
-An open choice of course will be made at enrolment, provided the required entry qualifications for specific courses have been met.
+The Governors will give priority of consideration to applications from students with specific physical or learning needs, (EHCP) or looked after young people.
+An open choice of course will be made at enrolment provided the required entry qualifications for specific courses have been met.

-The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Chelsea, and All Saints Catholic College in Kensington.
-On application to the College, the College will ensure the offer of a place to the pupils of these schools, provided satisfactory references are met.
+The College has a partnership with two secondary Catholic schools: St Thomas More Specialist Language College in Kensington and All Saints Catholic College in Kensington.
+On application to the College, the College will ensure the offer of a place to the students of these schools, provided satisfactory references are met.
 The required entry criteria for courses will still operate in all cases.

-Such applicants, can expect an offer, subject to a satisfactory school reference, and provided the published entry criteria are met.
+Such applicants, if made an offer at the College and with the submission of a satisfactory reference, will receive a conditional offer related to a course programme.
+This programme will be guaranteed to the applicant provided the published entry criteria are met.
 Should the required entry qualifications not be met by the applicant, the College will endeavour to make an alternative course offer at the point of enrolment.
 In the event of all appropriate courses being full, the College reserves the right to withdraw the right of admission.

 The College reserves the right to refuse/withdraw an offer of a place at the College if: